- Identify the ways communication and environments contribute to enhanced creativity and innovation.

 Beauty of materials

 Beauty can be inspiring (DeViney & Duncan, 2010).
 This is true for adults and children.
-Help staff members create peaceful, home-like spaces, then encourage them to help children express their creativity within the spaces.
-Try framing children’s artwork in an attractive way, for example you might create a gallery of creations in a school-age program or preschool.
-Also help staff members consider the joy children find by exploring the interactions between objects like prisms, mirrors, color paddles, and natural materials.
+Help staff members create peaceful, home-like spaces, then encourage them to help children express their creativity within those spaces.
+Help staff members consider the joy children find by exploring the interactions between objects like prisms, mirrors, color paddles and natural materials.
+Organize and display materials in ways that make them visually appealing and invite children’s interest.
+You might try framing children’s artwork in attractive ways, or creating unconventional or immersive displays that reflect the ideas children are currently exploring.

 Cultural relevance of materials

 You must also help staff members consider the cultural relevance and cultural responsiveness of creative experiences.
 Let us take a moment to think about the phrase “culturally responsive creative materials.”
 What does that mean?
 Culturally responsive materials are those that help children see themselves and their families.
 Culturally responsive creative materials are materials that appeal to all learners from all cultures.
 Children should be able to see themselves, their families, their homes, and their communities in some materials each day.
-This does not mean that staff members must fill their classrooms with representative items from every culture.
-What it does mean is that staff members should provide a wide variety of open-ended materials.
+Staff members should provide a wide variety of open-ended materials.
 Open-ended materials are objects that can be used in a variety of ways: beads, strings, wires, tissue paper, fabric samples, tiles, etc. These open-ended materials might be items that come from children’s homes that can be recycled in creative ways, like detergent caps becoming building materials, lids or tabs becoming accessories for jewelry, and blankets becoming a fort or tent.
-Staff members should also be on the lookout for creative cultural experiences: perhaps a parent plays the sitar and offers to give a demonstration, a family weaves and will teach the group a simple project, or a family leads a cooking demonstration.
+Staff members should also be on the lookout for creative cultural experiences: perhaps a family member plays an instrument and offers to give a demonstration, a family weaves and will teach the group a simple project, or a family leads a cooking demonstration.

-There are many ways staff can display children’s work throughout the learning environment.
+There are many ways staff can display children’s work throughout the learning environment and shared spaces.
 A few examples are:

 When displaying work, remind staff to give children the chance to create a nameplate with their name and the title of their piece.
 This will show that they value their work and allow them to feel proud of their creative accomplishment.

 Utilizing community partnerships is a great way to cultivate creativity at your program.
-It is fun to learn from others who have a passion or expertise in something we don't.
-There are many ways to use community partnerships to cultivate creativity; here are a few ideas:
+It is fun to learn from others who have a passion or expertise in something different.
+As a Program Manager, you can connect staff and families with a number of community-based resources and partners.
+Here are a few ideas of ways to use community partnerships to cultivate creativity:

-• Invite guest speakers to share their expertise on topics related to children and youth interests.
+- Invite guest speakers, performers or artists in residence to share their expertise on topics related to children and youth interests.
 Local universities and the Internet can be an easy way to locate experts in a particular field.

-• Field trips to common places such as grocery stores can sometime lead to uncommon discoveries.
+- Field trips to common places, such as grocery stores, can sometimes lead to uncommon discoveries.

 Engaging Families

-• Provide a training for families on how to support creativity in their children.
+- Provide information to families using a variety of communication methods on how to support creativity in children.

-• Use a survey to find out your families' interests and then sponsor a Creative Fair with workshops for families based on the survey responses.
+- Enlist the support of families to help with long-term projects, using the expertise within your program and community.
+Use a survey to learn about families’ interests and then sponsor a Creative Fair with workshops for families based on their survey responses.

 In Summary

-Michelangelo the famous artist once said, "I saw the angel in the marble and carved until I set him free."
-As a manager you want children and youth to set free their ideas.
-Staff who encourage children and youth to try new things, take their ideas seriously, and applaud their efforts unleash creativity and innovation for life.
+As a Program Manager, you want children and youth to set their ideas free.
+Staff who take children’s ideas seriously, applaud children’s efforts, and encourage children and youth to try new things unleash creativity and innovation for life.

 The following video demonstrates the power of an integrated curricular approach for cultivating and sustaining creativity.
-The video is approximately 12 minutes and follows a group of preschool children over the course of several weeks.
-It is both enjoyable and informative and reaffirms the difference high-quality experiences have in the lives of children and youth.
+It follows a group of preschool children over the course of several weeks.
+Listen as these educators demonstrate how to incorporate children’s interests and provide high-quality experiences that encourage creativity among children and youth.

 Explore